Kanuma (Sebelipase Alfa Rce)

 What If You Miss a Dose?

-If you forget or miss your appointment for a Kanuma infusion, contact your doctor immediately to reschedule.
+If you miss an appointment for a Kanuma infusion, contact your doctor immediately.

 Side Effects